 Upon the successful conclusion of your claim the insurer will pay a contribution towards your legal costs.
 However, there will be a gap between your actual legal costs and the contribution to costs.

-If you received Centrelink benefits subsequent to the incident and your compensation includes an amount for economic loss, then Centrelink will be entitled to recover some, and possibly all, of the post injury benefits paid to you.
+If you received Centrelink benefits after the incident and your compensation includes an amount for economic loss, then Centrelink will be entitled to recover some, and possibly all, of the post injury benefits paid to you.
 If your award is substantial you may also be precluded from claiming benefits for a period after the conclusion of your claim.

 Likewise, if Medicare has paid certain medical services associated with your injury, or if you have claimed the costs of treatment from your private health insurer, you will need to repay these benefits on receipt of compensation.